-“It's possible that you outgrow your messaging.
+“Your products are evolving, your competitors are evolving, and more importantly, your users are evolving.
+It's possible that you outgrow your messaging.
 I think it's important that you're always checking that it's still resonating with your audience, whether that's through A/B tests, user interviews, and performance metrics.”

-How can PMMs develop existing messaging?
+How can product marketers develop existing messaging?

 How do you highlight USPs in your messaging?

 “Working on messaging without being crystal clear on the positioning is a mistake.
 I really like April Dunford’s framework for positioning.
 We use that document as a home base so we have a lot of clarity on who our competitors are in each space, how we're unique for each of them, and who cares the most about the value that those unique attributes bring.

 “Once that’s set in stone for the moment we use it to come back to, and when we create messaging, we say, “OK, does this line up with our positioning document?
 Does this line up with our user personas and our segments?”

 What challenges have you faced when creating messaging?